bknowles/zero-to-cloud/slides/lessons/01_slide.md

 1. Tools First
 1. Value of Education, Dogfood, & #1 Revisited

-.notes: 15 seconds -- talk about sorting algorithms and how that made you appreciate your education.
+.notes 15 seconds -- talk about sorting algorithms and how that made you appreciate your education.
 30 seconds -- talk about DCA being responsible for the DNS for all of Arpanet but not using DNS internally.
 30 seconds -- talk about the plan to create SIPRNET using hosts.txt tables and random